 That’s the problem with pH test drops and strips.

-If you want to get an accurate pH reading of your water, urine, or other liquids down to the hundredth, I recommend buying this reliable pH meter.
+If you want to get an accurate pH reading of your water, urine, or other liquids down to the hundredth, I recommend using a pH meter.
 It’ll last a lot longer than test strips and drops.
 Plus, you’ll get more accurate readings.

 During my research on the ideal pH for drinking water, I concluded that 9.5 is the upper limit.
-I’ve spent many late nights researching alkaline water benefits, and I have yet to come across any information suggesting that water with a pH above 9.5 is more beneficial.
+I’ve spent many late nights researching alkaline water, and I have yet to come across any information suggesting that water with a pH above 9.5 is more beneficial.

 It’s wise to proceed with caution with alkaline water above 9.5.